 The everyday “storms” could affect your otherwise, healthy cash flow position and could lead you to miss some monthly payments.
-Even a few missed payments could result in penalty charges.
-Late payment penalty is often a related business loan fee and charge that most SME owners omit to look out for.
+Missed payments could result in penalty charges.
+Late payment penalty is often a related loan fee and charge that most SME owners omit to look out for.

 Different banks and financial institutions have different ways to classify a loan default event.
 Your loan contract specifies which conditions or acts constitute a default.
-While different creditors may have slightly different takes on when to declare a borrower in default (at the first instance or, after a series of nonpayment), what is certain is that they all charge penalties for nonpayment.
+While different creditors may have slightly different takes on classifying a default event (at the first instance or, after a series of nonpayment), what is certain is that they all charge penalties for nonpayment.

 In general, most banks would classify a borrower whom is behind payment by 90 days or more as a serious event of default.